GreyKeenan/dukesup/index.md

 Rearrange Cards
 --------------------------------------------------

-You can rearrange the runs/sets in play to change the layout of the table.
+Rearrange runs/sets in order to change the layout of the table.
 This is where much of the game's strategy comes from, as it allows you to get the opponent's cards stuck.